-- 4. Declaration of Honor that the tenderer (including member of a group or consortium and any subcontractor) is not in a situation described in Annex C (Declaration of honor) which would exclude it from participation (exclusion criteria). - C. The Technical Offer providing detailed and concise information on the tenderer's approach to comply with the technical and regulatory needs of setting up and operating the Register as described pursuant to this RFP and its annexes. - D. The Financial Offer providing information on the costs for setting up and for annual operation of the Register as described in the Technical Offer.
-The offer shall provide the one-time set-up costs and annual operation costs (one year) detailing the cost elements (i) separately and (ii) in total.

-The elements A to D shall be submitted by email in machine readable format (at least MS Office 2007 or later, or Adobe Reader Version 9.0 or later) to macrfp@unidroit.org.
+- Technical Proposal: Responses against the key contract terms and conditions Form 5 (to be filled as an Excel spreadsheet) - 6.
+Technical Proposal: References using the reference format Form 6 - 7.
+Technical Proposal: Resumes of key personnel using the resume format Form 7 - 8.
+Financial Proposal: Declaration Form 8 - 1.9.
+Financial Proposal: Expected build and operation costs Form 9 comprising of three sheets (two mandatory and one optional) (to be filled as an Excel spreadsheet) - 2.
+Financial and Economic Capacity Table of Answers to be signed by the tenderer or each member in case of bidding as a group or consortium (Template provided in Annex B) providing evidence of sufficient financial capacity to perform the services as Registrar in particular as regards capitalisation and beneficial ownership and control (financial selection criteria); - 3.
+Evidence of the Tenderer's (or group/consortium members') Professional and Technical Capacity having sufficient relevant business and management experience to successfully establish and operate the International Registry, e.g., by submitting a list and description of comparable services provided in the past (professional and technical selection criteria), providing resumes and information about relevant personnel, etc; and - 4.
+Declaration of Honor that the tenderer (including member of a group or consortium and any subcontractor) is not in a situation described in Annex C (Declaration of honor) which would exclude it from participation (exclusion criteria). - C. The Technical Offer providing detailed and concise information on the tenderer's approach to comply with the technical and regulatory needs of setting up and operating the Register as described pursuant to this RFP and its annexes. - D:C. The Financial Offer providing information on the costs for setting up and for annual operation of the Register as described in the Technical Offer.
+The offer shall provide the one-time set-up costs and annual operation costs (one year) detailing the cost elements (i) separately and (ii) in total. - The elements A to Dand B shall be submitted by email in machine readable format (at least MS Office 2007 or later, or Adobe Reader Version 9.0 or later) to macrfp@unidroit.org.
 All documents must be submitted in the English language.

-In order to be taken into consideration, requests to participate and preliminary offers must be received by UNIDROIT no later than 6pm CET on DD MM 202Y.
+All the forms shall be attached as separate files, with the overall size of the email not exceeding 10MB. - In order to be taken into consideration, requests to participate and preliminary offers must be received by UNIDROIT no later than 6pm CET on DD MM 202Y.
 The Preparatory Commission reserves the right to exclude from the tender process any proposal received after that date and time.